Monash signs international research agreement to investigate impact of ‘sustainable finance’ on markets

 France-based Viego Eiris translates company ESG efforts into ratings for investors and other stakeholders.

-Under the three-year research agreement, Professor Gregoire Loeper from the Monash School of Mathematical Sciences will have access to Vigeo Eiris data to investigate the impact of ESG metrics on financial risk management.
+Under the three-year research agreement, Professor Gregoire Loeper from the Monash School of Mathematics will have access to Vigeo Eiris data to investigate the impact of ESG metrics on financial risk management.
 He is particularly interested in how the transition to a low carbon economy will affect financial markets, which he calls the ‘decarbonisation risk factor’.

 Professor Loeper is the Director of the Monash Centre for Quantitative Finance and Investment Strategies, and the Director of the University’s Master of Financial Mathematics program.